Violence at Jerusalem mosque prompts fears of wider fighting

 Outside the gate, police dispersed groups of youths with stun grenades and rubber bullets.

-Police said one officer was injured in the leg, while some 350 people were arrested.
-They released images of fireworks and at least one large stone that appeared to have been hurled.
+Police said one officer was injured in the leg, while dozens of people were arrested.

 Talab Abu Eisha, 49, said more than 400 men, women and children were praying at Al-Aqsa when the police encircled the mosque.